 Is there a dark sky festival in Acadia?

 Heck yes!
 The Acadia Night Sky Festival happens each year in the autumn.
-After some understandable disruptions, the Acadia Night Sky Festival happened in 2021 – and is expected to happen in 2022.
-You can learn more about the activities planned, how to book your trip, and what you’ll see in the night sky on the Acadia Night Sky Festival website.
+After some understandable disruptions, the Acadia Night Sky Festival was last held September 21-25, 2022; the 2023 event will likely be held around the same time of year.
+You can check when dates have been announced, learn more about the activities planned, how to book your trip, and what you’ll see in the night sky on the Acadia Night Sky Festival website.

 Have other questions about stargazing in Acadia National Park?
 Let me know in the comments!